The ultimate guide to the advantages and disadvantages of hot desking.

 In the simplest terms, hot desking is when an organisation has fewer desks than employees.
 Each desk is used by more than one employee at different times of the day or week.

-By employing a hot desking environment, large companies need less space; less space means reduced costs, which is particularly beneficial for large companies based in prime city locations where the cost of real estate is exceptionally high. (eg London, New York, Amsterdam)
+By employing a hot desking environment, large companies need less space.
+Less space means reduced costs.
+This is particularly beneficial for large companies based in prime city locations where the cost of real estate is exceptionally high. (eg London, New York, Amsterdam)

 In Erick Veldhoen’s theory of Activity Based Working (AWB), hot desk facilities were envisaged as part of the activity-based environment which could include open seating, booths, conference rooms, coffee lounge areas as well as hot desk facilities.
 The crucial element being that the variety of spaces enabled employees to choose an environment appropriate to the tasks that they wanted to complete on that day.